 Religious or work reasons

-Metropolitan candidates who for religious or work reasons cannot sit STAT on Saturdays, two dates are set for these candidates in May and in November.
+Metropolitan candidates who for religious or work reasons ONLY cannot sit STAT on any Saturday, two dates are set for these candidates in May and in November.
 A supporting statement from a Minister/Employer must be provided.

 Interstate and overseas